aasthaasb/aasthaasb/README.md

 📚 Outside the tech realm, I'm an avid reader with a love for Indian history.Music fuels my creativity, and I'm actively involved in co-curricular activities on campus.

-🚀 Let's connect for discussions on tech, books, or anything in between!